Keeping you safe

 Your wellbeing is hugely important to us.
 We want to ensure you to feel safe, supported and valued within our campus community.
 Whatever you need – practical advice, emotional support, space to relax and think, or opportunities to build positive connections with other members of our community – we want to help you enjoy the best possible student experience here at Warwick.

 You’ll meet your personal tutor in your academic department for regular catch-ups to discuss your progress and any concerns or questions you may have around your course.
 The Dean of Students and Faculty Senior Tutors oversee the personal tutor system, and work closely with Wellbeing Support Services and academic departments.

-These members of staff and postgraduate students live alongside you when you live on campus in our halls of residence.
-This means they are close at hand if you need someone to chat to and they can help you adjust to living away from home among new people.
+When you live on campus, staff and postgraduate students in the Residential Life Team will live alongside you.
+They will be there if you need someone to chat to and can help you adjust to living away from home among new people.

-If you are registered on campus, you can access a range of NHS services through our Health Centre, with advice and treatment from male and female doctors, and nursing staff.
+If you are registered on campus, you can access a range of NHS services through our University Health Centre.
+This is located on central campus, offering advice and treatment from male and female doctors, and nursing staff.

 Our Security Team provides a 24-hour service to ensure a safe and secure environment for staff and students.
 They can provide general assistance as well as an emergency response.